All Episodes

 The Army tried to kick him out.

-Because that's what you have right now, and it's a system problem.
+Because that's what you have right now.

 I couldn't agree more.

-So this way, you know, the you don't leave the room and then the lawyers come in and say, no, no, no, no, no, you can't do that.
+So this way, you know, you don't leave the room and then the lawyers come in and say, no, no, no, no, no, you can't do that.

 You know, that happens every day.

-I'm out of time captain.
+I'm out of time, Captain.

-All right, Captain, we got a roll thank you.
+Captain, we got a roll.

 Thank you, Duncan Hunter.